gcompris/GCompris-qt/src/activities/grammar_analysis/README.md

 ### Available images
 - `1.svg`: black triangle, used for nouns in English.
 - `2.svg`: small light blue triangle, used for determiners in English.
-- `3.svg`: medium blue triangle, used for adjectives in English.
+- `3.svg`: medium dark blue triangle, used for adjectives in English.
 - `4.svg`: purple triangle, used for pronouns in English.
 - `5.svg`: red circle, used for verbs in English.
 - `6.svg`: small orange circle, used for adverbs in English.
 - `7.svg`: pink rectangle, used for conjunctions in English.
 - `8.svg`: green arc, used for prepositions in English.
 - `9.svg`: yellow exclamation mark, used for interjections in English.
-- `10.svg`: inverted small light blue triangle,
+- `10.svg`: inverted small light blue triangle, not used in English.

 ## Exercises definition